AirCast Setup Guide

 - Click "Flash!" and wait

-- Power on your Raspberry Pi and wait for it to boot (2-3 minutes)
+- Power on and wait 2–3 minutes for first boot

 123456789

-- Click "Open AirCast Login" - this opens a new tab where you'll sign in
+- Click "Open AirCast Login" — sign in or create your account

 Configuration